 Hunt v Green Lake Twp, 283524 (May 21, 2009).
 Township failed to have entire Board of Trustees at mediation; and failed to submit mediation submission.
 COA held Township made good faith attempt by having some members present.
 Full attendance would have created Open Meetings Act meeting.
-Lack of submission did not harm plaintiff because Township had previously provided plaintiff with rational for its position.
+Lack of submission did no harm because Township previously provided plaintiff with rational for its position.